Familiadex/Familiadex/README.md

   2. `mix ecto.create` seems to be broken, run `psql` & `create database familiada_dev owner <your_username>;`
   3. edit `config/dev.exs` and set proper database user as <your_username>;"
   4. If it complains about password please run `psql` & `alter user your_username with password '';`
-  2. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  5. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
-  3. Run `npm install`
+  6. Run `npm install`
-  4. Run `npm install -g elm`
+  7. Run `npm install -g elm`
-  5. Run `rm -rf web/elm/elm-stuff` - wywalic to z gita
-  6. Run `cd web/elm` & `elm-package install`
+  8. Run `cd web/elm` & `elm-package install`
-  7. Start Phoenix endpoint with `mix phoenix.server`
+  9. Start Phoenix endpoint with `mix phoenix.server`
-  8. Install inotify(only linux) for automatic hot reload - http://www.phoenixframework.org/docs/installation
+  10. Install inotify(only linux) for automatic hot reload - http://www.phoenixframework.org/docs/installation

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.